igorkf/gpu-uark/README.md

 We tried to connect to a specific node, but this node doesn't "know" who is trying to connect.
 In this case, we need to add our public key in the node's authorized keys list.

 1. Open a new terminal on your local machine (note connected to the cluster)
-2. Print your public key and copy it
+2. Create a public key:
     ```
+    ssh-keygen
+    ```
+3. Follow the steps shown on the screen

+4. Print your public key and copy it (change FILENAME to your filename)
+    ```
     # in Windows
-    type C:\Users\igork\.ssh\id_rsa.pub
+    type C:\Users\igork\.ssh\FILENAME.pub
     ```
     ```
     # mac and Linux
-    cat ~/.ssh/id_rsa.pub
+    cat ~/.ssh/FILENAME.pub
     ```
-3. Login on the cluster (change USERNAME to your username):
+5. Login on the cluster (change USERNAME to your username):
     ```
     ssh USERNAME@hpc-portal2.hpc.uark.edu
     ```

-4. Connect to the node chosen above (in this case, `c1601`):
+6. Connect to the node chosen above (in this case, `c1602`):
     ```
-    ssh c1601
+    ssh c1602
     ```

-5. Open the authorized keys file:
+7. Open the authorized keys file:
     ```
     nano cat ~/.ssh/authorized_keys
     ```